 The Board has in place separate policies relating to Safety, Health and Environment (SHE).
-The Company is certified to accredited standards OHSAS 18001 on Health and Safety and ISO 14001, the International Standard for Environmental Management Systems, and is regularly audited by certification bodies to ensure that the Company complies with those standards.
+The Company is certified to accredited standard ISO 45001:2018 for Health and Safety, following a migration from OHSAS 18001:2007, and ISO 14001:2015, the International Standard for Environmental Management Systems, and is regularly audited by certification bodies to ensure that the Company complies with those standards.

 The Board has ultimate responsibility for SHE policy and performance and receives quarterly reports on SHE issues.
+The Board has set a very low risk appetite for safety, health and environmental matters.
 Annual performance objectives are agreed by the Board and performance against these is monitored as part of its quarterly reporting programme.
 RIDDOR reportable lost time accidents are reported immediately and discussed in detail at the Board meeting following any such incident.
-Additionally, the Board has a detailed review of SHE performance, targets, metrics and approach at least once a year.
+Additionally, the Board has a detailed review of SHE performance, targets, metrics and approach through monthly updates.

 The Group CEO is directly responsible to the Board for SHE performance.
-Site Committees on SHE normally meet once a quarter to consider all SHE matters and are overseen by Steering Committees, chaired by the Group CEO (or appropriate responsible person in subsidiary companies).
-The Steering Committees consider overall performance and the impact of current and impending legislation.
+Committees on SHE normally meet once per quarter to consider all SHE matters and are overseen by steering committees, chaired by the Group CEO (or appropriate responsible person in subsidiary companies).
+The steering committees consider overall performance and the impact of current and impending legislation.